-As part of the 2012 Federal Budget, it was also announced that members earning over \$300,000 will have the contributions tax on their concessional contributions increased from 15% to 30%.
-The definition of "income" will include concessional superannuation contributions.
+2 From 1 July 2012 members earning a 'combined income' of over \$300,000 p.a. are subject to an increase in concessional contributions tax from 15% to 30%.
+The definition of 'combined income' will include concessional contributions and other items such as reportable fringe benefits.
 Where a member's income excluding their concessional contributions is less than \$300,000 and the inclusion of their concessional contributions pushes them over the \$300,000 threshold, the reduced tax concession will only apply to that part of the contributions that is in excess of the threshold.
-"Concessional contributions" will include notional employer contributions for defined benefit
+'Concessional contributions' will include notional employer contributions for defined benefit fund members.